maxbetjes/maxbetjes.github.io/installation.md

 ## Power Spectrum
 Besides the dissociation constant, it may also prove useful to compute the power spectrum of the simple association-dissociation reaction.
-The provided model powerspectrum.gfrd sets up the simulator with the same parameters as in the paper of Kaizu et. al. \[[1](#references)\]:
+The provided model [powerspectrum.gfrd](https://github.com/gfrd/modern_egfrd/blob/master/samples/powerspectrum/powerspectrum.gfrd) sets up the simulator with the same parameters as in the paper of Kaizu et. al. \[[1](#references)\]:

 ```
 ./RunGfrd ../../samples/powerspectrum/powerspectrum.gfrd
 ```

 The powerspectrum needs to be calculated from the time-codes in the power_rec.dat file.
-This can be done with <TODO>
+This can be done with <strong>TODO</strong>

 <p align="center"><img src="includes/images/powerspectrum.jpg" alt="Power spectrum results"/></p>